Prosecco and Petals

 If this approach yields no good results, it can be worth searching online by defining the region you are getting married and also by looking at regional and countrywide wedding supplier awards.

-It is recommended to initially contact wedding hair stylists by email, so your requirements are clear.
+It is recommended to contact wedding hair stylists by email initially, so your requirements are clear.
 Most stylists will respond by email, which will then enable you to shortlist.
 What to include in the initial email:

 After sending your email, you will receive a response and can start to filter out the approach you like.